MontyMole98/NintendoSwitchControlLibrary/README.md

 ## ⭐ About this Library

-This library is based on SwitchControlLibrary by celclow.
+This library is based on [SwitchControlLibrary](https://github.com/celclow/SwitchControlLibrary) by celclow.

-Although the SwitchControlLibrary offers a high degree of freedom, its main problem was that the code tends to be redundant and that it takes time to compile because it uses ArduinoSTL.
+Although [SwitchControlLibrary](https://github.com/celclow/SwitchControlLibrary) offers a high degree of freedom, its main problem was that the code tends to be redundant and that it takes time to compile because it uses ArduinoSTL.

 So, we decided to carefully select commonly used input patterns and summarize them in a function.